 3.1.1.1 Long-Term System Assessment

 (1) The Long-Term System Assessment (LTSA) is performed by ERCOT in coordination with the Regional Planning Group (RPG) on a biennial basis (in even-numbered years) and reviewed annually.
 The study uses scenario analysis techniques to assess the potential needs of the ERCOT System up to 20 years into the future.
 The role of the LTSA is not to recommend the construction of specific system upgrades, due to the high degree of uncertainty associated with the amount and location of loads and Resources in this timeframe.
-Instead, the role of the LTSA is to evaluate the system upgrades that are indicated under each of a wide variety of scenarios in order to identify upgrades that are robust across a range of scenarios or might be more economic than the upgrades that would be determined considering only needs of Years 1 to 6 in the Regional Transmission Plan development.4.1 Introduction
+Instead, the role of the LTSA is to evaluate the system upgrades that are indicated under each of a wide variety of scenarios in order to identify upgrades that are robust across a range of scenarios or might be more economic than the upgrades that would be determined considering only needs of Years 1 to 6 in the Regional Transmission Plan development.

+(2) ERCOT shall post the Long-Term System Assessment as follows:

+(a) Versions that include ERCOT Critical Energy Infrastructure Information (ECEII) shall be posted on the Market Information System (MIS) Secure Area;

+(b) Versions that include both ECEII and Protected Information shall be posted on the MIS Certified Area for TSPs only; and

+(c) Versions redacted of ECEII and Protected Information shall be posted on the ERCOT website.

+4.1 Introduction

 (1) ERCOT employs both reliability criteria and economic criteria in evaluating the need for transmission system improvements.
 The economic criteria are included in Protocol Section 3.11.2, Planning Criteria.
 This Planning Guide provides the reliability criteria.